Basic Bread Machine White Bread You’ll Be Eager To Share

 Pulling bread out of the bread machinePin

-Take the dough out of the bread pan and place it on a lightly floured surface.
+Take the dough out of the bread pan and onto a lightly floured surface.
 Using a silicone baking mat is convenient as it’s dishwasher safe.

 shaping the dough into a flat ball.Pin

-Gently knead the dough to get rid of air bubbles and form it into a smooth ball.
+Gently knead the dough to flatten any large air bubbles and form it into a smooth ball.
 Then, cover it and let it rest for 10-15 minutes.

 using a rolling pin to make a square or rectangle shape.Pin

-Shape the dough into a rectangle using your hands or a rolling pin, making sure the long side is an inch longer than your loaf pan.
+Shape the dough into a rectangle using your hands or a rolling pin, ensuring the long side is an inch longer than your loaf pan.

 measuring the dough with a loaf pan to see if it is wide enough.Pin